f-charton/f-charton.github.io/models.md

 **Integers (not bounded)** are encoded as a sign ('+' or '-') followed by the representation of their absolute value in base b (typically, b=10 or 1000): -3124 is represented as the sequence '-', '3', '1', '2', '4' in base 10, and '-', '3', '124' in base 1000

 **Real numbers** are represented in scientific notation with a certain number of significant digits (typically 3), and encoded as triplet: (sign, mantissa, exponent), mantissa and exponents are bounded integers (encoded as above). -3.14 = -314 .
-10^-2 is encoded as '-', '314', 'E-2' (other encodings exist, see the paper on linear algebra)
+10^-2 is encoded as '-', '314', 'E-2'

 **Complex numbers** are represented as pairs of real numbers